dfinity/quill/docs/cli-reference/ckbtc/quill-ckbtc-withdrawal-address.md

 | Option      | Description                                                                 |
 |-------------|-----------------------------------------------------------------------------|
 | `--of <OF>` | The principal to get the withdrawal address for.
 Optional if a key is used. |

+## Remarks

+The `--of` parameter is required if a signing key is not provided.

+If you have made a transfer to this address, use the `--already-transferred` flag with [`quill ckbtc retrieve-btc`](./quill-ckbtc-retrieve-btc.md) to register it.